-Until 2020, the Rama shrine was held in a rudimentary tent on the site of the destroyed mosque.
+Until 2020, the Rama shrine was held in a rudimentary tent

 The small idol of Lala Rama (the Infant Rama) along with that of Sita and other deities are now placed in a wooden temple awaiting the grand final shrine.